 Depending on the course type, the letter grades are translated to different numerical values:

 |Letter Grade||Percentile||Regular GPA||Honors GPA||AP / IB / College Prep GPA|

 Continuing with our example, now our four classes have the course type assigned:

 As two courses are not standard classes, they get extra points (A from Maths - 4.5 instead of 4.0, as it's an Honors course, A- from English - 4.7 instead of 3.7, as it's an AP course).

-The formula for calculation of weighted GPA looks as follows:
+The formula for the calculation of weighted GPA is:

 Weighted High School GPA = Σ (weighted grade value) / Σ courses

 = (4.5 + 3.3 + 2.3 + 4.7) / 4 = 14.8 / 4 = 3.7